 IHRA Committee on the Holocaust, Genocide, and Crimes Against Humanity

-Our Chief Executive, Olivia Marks-Woldman is the incoming Chair of the Committee on the Holocaust, Genocide, and Crimes Against Humanity.
-It shares IHRA expertise on the Holocaust with those active in preventing and combatting genocide and crimes against humanity.
+Our Chief Executive, Olivia Marks-Woldman OBE, sits on the Committee on the Holocaust, Genocide, and Crimes Against Humanity.
+The committee shares IHRA expertise on the Holocaust with those active in preventing and combatting genocide and crimes against humanity.

 As with other IHRA committees, the committee brings together experts from a range of professional backgrounds and countries to recommend multidisciplinary solutions to persistent challenges.